-2.4.7 The preferred venue for all Out-of-Competition Testing of a Minor is a location where the presence of an adult is most likely, e.g., a training venue.
+2.4.7 The preferred venue for all Out-of-Competition Testing of a Minor is a location where the presence of an Athlete representative (who is not a Minor) is most likely, to be available for the duration of the Sample Collection Session e.g., a training venue.

-2.4.8 The Sample Collection Authority shall consider the appropriate course of action when no adult is present at the Testing of a Skater who is a Minor and shall accommodate the Skater in locating a representative in order to proceed with Testing.
+2.4.8 The Testing Authority or Sample Collection Authority (as applicable) shall consider the appropriate course of action when no Athlete representative (who is not a Minor) is present at the Testing of a Skater who is a Minor (for example by ensuring that more than one Sample Collection Personnel is present during a Sample Collection Session of such Minor Athlete) and shall accommodate the Minor in locating a representative if requested to do so by the Minor.